Masaichi Nagata: Film industry

-Nagata was also known for his friendship with Walt Disney where Disney called him a "brother", and became an avid fan of Disneyland and had associated in Disney-related businesses such as distributions of Disney films by Daiei Film, publication of Bambi, a Life in the Woods, (Note: The 2006 film Gamera the Brave was also an homage to Bambi, a Life in the Woods.) construction of Nara Dreamland, and so on.
-Nagata also produced a documentary film White Mountains (白い山脈, Shiroi Sanmyaku) as he was inspired by Walt Disney Productions' True-Life Adventures series.

 Due to the decline of the film industry, and Nagata's extravagant expenditures, Daiei went bankrupt in 1971, but he continued as an independent producer for some years after that.
 He produced more than 160 films during his career.

+Disney-related businesses

+Nagata was also known for his friendship with Walt Disney where Disney called him a "brother"; Nagata became an avid fan of the Disneyland and subsequently assumed the presidency of the Disney Japan.
+He had also associated in other Disney-related businesses such as domestic distributions and dubbings of Disney films by Daiei, publication of Bambi, a Life in the Woods, (Note: The 2006 film Gamera the Brave was also an homage to Bambi, a Life in the Woods.) promotion of the Tokyo Disneyland, construction of the Nara Dreamland (which also affected the opening of the Yokohama Dreamland), and so on.
+Nagata also established Daiei's department of western films due to influences from Disney, and had started distributing foreign films.
+Additionally, he produced a documentary film White Mountains (白い山脈, Shiroi Sanmyaku) as he was inspired by Walt Disney Productions' True-Life Adventures series.

 Baseball

 During the age when many Japanese film studios owned professional baseball teams, Nagata served as owner first of the Daiei Stars, and then of the Daimai Orions when the Stars merged with the Mainichi Orions in 1958.
 He promoted the two-league system, helped build Tokyo Stadium, and became the first president of the Pacific League in Japan.
 He was inducted into the Japanese Baseball Hall of Fame in 1988.